What is mentoring?

 How do I organise mentoring?

-You can contact the Student Wellbeing Service and complete a Mentoring Request Form where you can specify when you are available for sessions.
+You can contact the Student Wellbeing Service and complete a DSA Support Request Form where you can specify when you are available for sessions.
 The Student Wellbeing Service will also try and contact you to ask you to complete the form and arrange an appointment.
 Once you have met your mentor for the initial session, it is your responsibility to ensure that further sessions are agreed (subject to the number of hours recommended).